JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

    */
   ```

-  The feature is disabled when the fields are empty.
+  The feature is disabled when the field is empty.

 * Name pattern regexp.
 This option is useful if you use an obligatory naming convention for Projections.
 It allows JPA Buddy to associate Projection with its JPA Entity using a Projection name only.
 To specify a placeholder for the simple class name of the target JPA entity, use the `(?<entity>.)` pattern.
 E.g., `(?<entity>.*(?:Info|Prj|Projection|VO|Vo|View|Request|Browse)` means that the `MyEntityInfo`, `MyEntityPrj` and etc. classes will be considered as a Projections for `MyEntity`.

   The feature is disabled when the field is empty.

+* Class comment.
+Defines the comment that will be generated over the Projection interface.

 ![projection_declaration](img/projection_declaration.png)